alinz07/regex-gist/Develop/gist-template.md

 The regex above consists of anchors, captured groups, bracket expressions, and quantifiers and is used to search text for patterns that match a standard email address.
 All of these elements must be wrapped in forward slashes because without them, regexs would be interpreted as literals by the code editor.
 A literal, in this context, is a series of conventional characters with obvious values.
 Without forward slashes, '^' would literally be interpreted as a circumflex, and 'a-z' as 'a hyphen z'.
 With the forward slashes, the code editor reads our input as a regex, which assigns meaning to certain literal characters/combinations of them.

 Before we break down the individual parts, let's sum up, in a ridiculous amount of words, what this regex is doing.
-We are searching text for emails and we'll find emails by looking for patterns that start with one or more characters a-z, 0-9, and \_ . or -, followed by an '@', followed by one or more digits, letters a-z, . or hyphen, followed by a period '\.', followed by 2 to 6 letters a-z or periods '\.'.
+We are searching text for emails, and we'll find emails by looking for patterns that start with one or more characters a-z, 0-9, an underscore, period or hyphen, followed by an '@' symbol, followed by one or more digits, letters a-z, period or hyphen, followed by a period '\\.', followed by 2 to 6 letters a-z or periods '\.'.
 If that's all you need, congratulations, you're a savant.
 For the rest of, let's break this down.

 ## Table of Contents